 Alabama, Creighton, Florida State, Illinois, Indiana, Iowa, LSU, Maryland, and Ohio State all have offers out to Cruz.
 He has the size to get his shot off against any one at 6’5″, but crafty enough to distribute and create.
 He’s rated by 247 Sports as the 18th best player in the country for ’22, and the #3 point guard.

 “He’s a three-level scorer.
 Real creative with his finishes at the rim.
 Still utilizes the mid range.
 Really good at 1-2 dribble pullups at the elbows.
 He’s creative with his shots and a big-time three-point shooter.” – AAU Coach Munch Williams

 But in the last few days, a new power program has jumped into the fray for Cruz: North Carolina.
 New head coach Hubert Davis had a phone conversation with Cruz and extended an offer.
 The Tar Heels immediately become one of the favorites to land him.
 Here’s what Cruz told Inside Carolina a few weeks ago.

 “I would definitely consider them (UNC) if it were to pick up because they’re a dream school.
 They’ve been a dream school since I was a kid.
 You’ve seen what they did with Cole Anthony and Coby White so that could be a good situation.” – Zion Cruz

-He also was intent on making an official visit to UNC even before the offer was extended.
+Cruz was intent on making an official visit to UNC even before the offer was extended.
+The NBA products in Chapel Hill have caught his attention.
 Anthony became one of the most talked about players in college hoops and eventually was drafted 15th by Orlando last year.
 White was drafted the year before at #7 by the Bulls.
 So the Heels success in producing lottery picks at guard clearly has big influence on Cruz.